6636345e/messing-around/README.md

 # Main Repository

-- This repository contains 90% of my personal/fun projects.
+- This repository contains 90% of my personal projects.